 For making dhoklas, stir in about 1/2 cup sour yogurt (curd) in the ground batter.
 Leave to ferment overnight.
 Before preparing, add 1 tsp eno or fruit salt and steam the batter to make dhokla.

-to make these idlis, i just added about 2 pinches of baking soda in the batter. since i don’t like the soapy aroma of baking soda, i always add less. if you don’t mind, then you can easily add 1/4 to 1/2 tsp baking soda.
+To make these idlis, I just added about 2 pinches of baking soda in the batter.
+Since I don’t like the soapy aroma of baking soda, I always add less.
+If you don’t mind, then you can easily add 1/4 to 1/2 teaspoon baking soda.

-other recipes you can make from sama ke chawal are vrat ke uttapam and sama ke chawal ka pulao. if you are planning to keep navratri fast then you can refer this detailed post on navratri recipes and vrat rules.
+If you are planning to keep Navratri fast then you can refer this detailed post on Navratri recipes and vrat rules.